Disclosure

 AI has a trust problem.

-One method to help users feel more comfortable is to be upfront and clear with users when they interacting with AI.
-When users can opt into the experience feeling fully informed, they may be more likely to suspend their reservations long enough for you to deliver value that keeps them engaged, and builds trust..
+One method to help users feel more comfortable is to be upfront and clear about when they are interacting with AI.
+When users can opt into the experience feeling fully informed, they may be more likely to suspend their reservations long enough for you to deliver value that keeps them engaged.

-Disclosure patterns label AI interactions and content so users can distinguish them from content created by other humans or interaction patterns that don't include AI.
+Disclosure patterns label AI interactions and content so users can distinguish them.
 Depending on your situation, there are a few options to choose from:

-• For strictly AI products, this might not be needed.
+• For AI-native products, this might not be needed.
 Tools like Perplexity and ChatGPT are built entirely around AI features, so users will expect its presence.
 You can help users by separating content they have uploaded or referenced from sources that the bot captures.

 • For blended products where AI-generated or edited content is interspersed with human-created content, consider how you might label the content created by the computer.
 This way users don't inadvertently present AI writing as their own, and ensures you give users the agency to manage the content within their system.